gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 -   Automatic downsizing of JPEG files when attached to an item.

 ## Logging into S3
-Follow the steps below to log in to the Amazon Web Services (AWS) Management Console for S3.
+Follow the steps below to log in to the Amazon Web Services (AWS) Management Console for S3, subsequently referred to as simply the S3 console.

 -   First log in to the Digital Archive and go to the Dashboard.
 -   Then click the `S3 Management Console` link to get to the AWS login page.
--   You can also access the console by going directly to `console.aws.amazon.com/s3`.
+-   You can also access the S3 console by going directly to `console.aws.amazon.com/s3`.

 ![image](s3-6.jpg)

-If you are already logged into S3, the link will take you to the management console.
+If you are already logged into S3, the link will take you to the S3 console.

 On the AWS sign-in page, enter your credentials and click the **_Sign in_** button.

 ![image](s3-5.jpg)

-After you click the **_Sign in_** button, the management console appears as shown below.
+After you click the **_Sign in_** button, the S3 console appears as shown below.

 ![image](s3-7.jpg)

-In the screenshot above, the bottom of the console shows the two kinds of storage used for the Digital Archive as will be explained in the following sections.
+In the screenshot above, the bottom of the S3 console shows the two kinds of storage used for the Digital Archive as will be explained in the following sections.

 -   Clicking on `Accessions` gets you to Accessions Storage